jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Notifications.md

 :::ExpandableHeading
 ## Send notifications using a Webhook

-For external systems that should send Jigx notifications you can use Webhooks provided by the Jigx platform.&#x20;
+For external systems that should send Jigx notifications you can use Webhooks provided by the Jigx platform.

 Reach out to the <a href="" target="_blank">Jigx Support</a> team to receive the technical details and security credentials for your organization to get started with Webhooks.
 :::